Bernard-A/Timeseries_ML_B-L475E-IOT_LoRa/building_lora_project/README.md

 Go to your EdgeImpulse account and download the parameters (edgeimpulse-sdk, model-parameters and tflite-model) necessary to run your ML model (for consistency with EdgeImpulse, we will call it impulse in further documentation)

 Extract the downloaded file in the mbed-os-example-lorawan folder.
-For me the downloaded file is ei-bernard-project-1-deployment-zip-123456789.zip.
+In our case, the downloaded file is ei-bernard-project-1-deployment-zip-123456789.zip.
 Yours probably has the same structure.

 The following part consists in editing the main.cpp file in order to change the transmission function (send_message) and allow the algorithm to classify data before transmission.